-We’ve already been getting a lot of questions about the 2022 Mickey’s Not So Scary Halloween Party.
-This FAQ answers those common inquiries about crowds, tickets, pre-sale eligibility, best & worst dates, when to visit Magic Kingdom, and much more.
-(Updated May 12, 2022.)
+We’ve already been getting a lot of questions about the 2023 Mickey’s Not So Scary Halloween Party.
+This FAQ answers those common inquiries about prices, best & worst crowds, ticket sell-outs, when to visit Magic Kingdom, and much more.

-Aside from the last two years (when it didn’t happen), we’ve attended Mickey’s Not So Scary Halloween Party at least once every year since 2008–including over a dozen times the last year it was held!
-From all of those party nights–and ticket purchases–we’ve learned a lot about how it works, much of which is also covered in our Guide to Mickey’s Not So Scary Halloween Party, which also covers whether it’s worth the money, strategy for the event, and questions readers are not asking (yet).
+Aside from the two years when it didn’t happen, we’ve attended Mickey’s Not So Scary Halloween Party at least once every year since 2008–including over a dozen times in 2019 and twice in 2022!
+From all of those party nights–and ticket purchases–we’ve learned a lot about how it works, much of which is also covered in our Guide to 2023 Mickey’s Not So Scary Halloween Party, which also covers whether it’s worth the money, strategy for the event, and questions readers are not asking (yet).

 In this MNSSHP FAQ, we’ll try to answer the most common reader questions and concerns.
 We’ll also add to it over time, so if you have questions that are still unanswered after reading this, please feel free to inquire in the comments–we’ll update accordingly!